CVS may refer to any of the following:

+CVS may refer to any of the following:**

 How does it work?

 CVS works by having a primary server or computer keep track of changes made when clients commit their changes to the server, rather than keeping multiple copies of the source code.
 When a client submits its data, if no conflicts exist with the server version and the client version, the two versions are merged.
-However, if conflicts exist before submitting the changes, the CVS program displays the conflicts for it to be changed or adjusted accordingly, so no conflicts occur after the merge.
+However, if conflicts exist before submitting the changes, the CVS program displays the conflicts to be changed or adjusted accordingly, so no conflicts occur after the merge.